Radko Polič

 Radko Polič (18 August 1942 – 15 September 2022) was a Slovenian theatre, television and film actor.

 Biography

 Born in Črnomelj, Polič's family moved to Belgrade in 1945 and then to West Berlin in 1949 before returning to Slovenia and settling in Ljubljana in 1954.
 He started acting in the early 1960s and during his career spanning over four decades, he played in over 150 theatre and film productions.
 He starred in stage productions all around Slovenia and appeared in a number of Yugoslav feature films.

 Polič won numerous awards for his work, including the Golden Arena for Best Actor at the 1976 Pula Film Festival and the Best Actor award at the 10th Moscow International Film Festival for his role in Igor Pretnar's film Idealist, and the Prešeren Award for Life Achievement in 2007.

 Polič was a descendant of Serbs of White Carniola.
 He died on 15 September 2022, at the age of 80.

+The last movie he played in, Good Times, Bad Times by Nevio Marasović, was released in 2023.